-Usually, shanks are reserved for cooking methods like braising and yes, I’ve done that in many delicious ways including this amazing fall recipe for Apple Cider Braised Lamb Shanks or this more spring appropriate Citrus Braised Lamb Shanks with Green Harissa recipe.
+Shanks are usually reserved for cooking methods like braising.
+I’ve done that in many delicious ways including this amazing fall recipe for Apple Cider Braised Lamb Shanks or this more spring appropriate Citrus Braised Lamb Shanks with Green Harissa recipe.

 They’re perfect for a low and slow oven bake just like ribs!

 So, just like ribs, I seasoned the heck out of them with a simple dry BBQ rub including spices like brown sugar, paprika, garlic, onion, cumin and mustard then covered them on a heavy duty baking sheet and let them do their thing in the oven at a low temperature of 275°F for 3-4 hours.

 When they come out of the oven, the meat is fork tender and easily coming off the bone.

 It’s not quite at that “fall apart” state which is perfect because then they have the structure to stay together on the grill.

 Finishing the BBQ lamb shanks on the grill isn’t necessarily a “must” but I just love the smoky char grilling imparts especially after slathering with some BBQ sauce (just use your favorite store-bought brand).